When it comes to feeding your flock, just as feeding yourself, it’s important to know good quality food from poor quality food.

 Another brand that offers only grower and layer feed, Kalmbach is unique in its commitment to providing nutrition that contains high calcium, amino acids, and Omega-3.
 It results in hens laying eggs with strong shells and a high Omega 3 fatty acid content.

 For this reason, it is highly regarded for layers.

 6) Brown’s Layer Booster Chicken Feed

-Kaytee Starter Diet is a complete vegetarian diet for newly hatched and growing chicks.
-This simple and relatively inexpensive starter crumble is high in protein for growing chickens with added vitamins, minerals and probiotics.
+Kaytee Starter Diet is a completely vegetarian diet for newly hatched and growing chicks.
+This simple and relatively inexpensive starter crumble high in protein for growing chickens with added vitamins, minerals, and probiotics.